 Electric power

-to be sold to the network
+to be used on-site (behind-the-meter) or exported to the grid

 Thermal energy